The Best Water Heaters of 2023

 • Not suitable for large households; tank size is suitable for 1 or 2 people

-Get the Rinnai water heater at The Home Depot or Build With Ferguson.
+Get the Rinnai water heater at The Home Depot or Build With Ferguson

 Best Energy-Efficient

-The Best Water Heaters Option: Rheem Performance Platinum Hybrid Electric Heater
+Rheem Performance Platinum Hybrid Electric Heater

 Photo: amazon.com

 Take energy efficiency to the next level with the Rheem Performance Platinum 50-gallon hybrid electric water heater.
-This Energy Star-rated unit will save nearly $500 per year in energy costs compared to standard tank electric hot water heaters.
+This Energy Star-certified unit will save nearly $500 per year in energy costs compared to standard tank electric hot water heaters.
 Couple that with a 10-year warranty, and this unit offers exceptional savings.

-Although the up-front cost is expensive, this Rheem water heater will earn back that difference in just a couple of years.
+Although the up-front cost is high, this Rheem water heater will earn back that difference in just a couple of years.
 This hybrid produces enough water to serve households of up to five people.
 It’s also a smart water heater, so owners can track usage and manage the water heater’s operation via a smartphone.
 The Rheem hybrid water heater has an integrated self-cleaning function that reduces sediment, extending the life of the water heater.

 Product Specs